 Adrianna has more than ten years of teaching and conducting experience.
-A young faculty hire at the Kaufman Music Center, she mainly taught at Face The Music, where she started and developed the songwriting program (guest artists included Lynzy Lab, Helen Park, and Spencer Battiest and Doc Native) and coached gifted string quartets for performances at Carnegie Hall and National Sawdust (guest artists included the Kronos Quartet and ETHEL).
-Adrianna’s formative musical experiences include performing her Carnegie Hall debut on piano at eight years old, writing new songs every day for a week at the Johnny Mercer Foundation Songwriters Project, and regularly immersing herself for hours in her dad's music collection, which featured the Mateo family's Three B's: Bach, Barbara Streisand, and Billy Idol.
+A young faculty hire at the Kaufman Music Center, she mainly taught at Face The Music, where she started and developed the songwriting program (guest artists included Helen Park, Lynzy Lab, and Spencer Battiest & Doc Native) and coached gifted string quartets for performances at Carnegie Hall and National Sawdust (guest artists included the Kronos Quartet and ETHEL).
+Adrianna’s formative musical experiences include performing her Carnegie Hall debut on piano at eight years old, writing new songs every day for a week at the Johnny Mercer Foundation Songwriters Project, and regularly immersing herself for hours in her dad's music collection, which featured the Mateo family's Three B's: Bach, Barbra Streisand, and Billy Idol.

 - NYC/Tri-State Area